 Go on a safari in Chobe National Park

 Chobe National Park, or let’s say “Land of the Giants”, is one of the most popular game reserves in Botswana and one of the best parks in Africa for elephant herds.
-The months of July, August, September, and October are the best months to go and peak season to watch the herds.
+The months of July, August, September, and October are the best months to go on a safari in Botswana and peak season to watch the herds.
 However, the Chobe River area which forms the northern boundary of the park has an outstanding population of resident wildlife making game viewing possible at any time of the year.

 Safari’s cost around $30-$50 per person